This post may contain affiliate links. For more information, please see our affiliate policy.

 What’s in season in April?

-- Buckwheat, root and thistle vegetables: Often-overlooked yet versatile seasonal vegetables including artichokes, rhubarb (yes, it’s a vegetable, even though we often prepare it like a fruit!), and radishes are in full force in spring.
+• Buckwheat, root, and thistle vegetables: Often-overlooked yet versatile seasonal vegetables including artichokes, rhubarb (yes, it’s a vegetable, even though we often prepare it like a fruit!), and radishes are in full force in spring.
 Try artichokes steamed, fried, stuffed, or roasted, and put rhubarb to beautiful use in pies (naturally), jams, muffins, or savory sautés or sheet pan dinners.
-Enjoy radishes dunked into butter, pair with your favorite dip, or slice and sprinkle them into salads.
+Enjoy radishes roasted, dunked into butter, paired with your favorite dip, or slice and sprinkle them into salads.

 The Best Fruits and Vegetables to Eat in April